naldeborgh7575/brain_segmentation/README.md

 ### Training the Model

-The model was created using Keras and Theano and run on an Amazon AWS GPU-optimized EC2 instance for optimized speed.
+I created the model using Keras and ran it on an Amazon AWS GPU-optimized EC2 instance.
+I tested several models, but elected to use the 4-layer sequential model shown in Figure 6 due to the two-week time constraint of the project, as it had best initial results and fastest run time.

-The model is trained on randomly selected 33x33 patches of MRI images in order to classify the center pixel.
-Each input has 4 channels, one for each imaging sequence, so the net can learn which relative pixel intensities are hallmarks of each given class.
-The model is trained on approximately 50,000 patches for four epochs.
+The model was trained on randomly selected 33x33 patches of MRI images to classify the center pixel.
+Each input has 4 channels, one for each imaging sequence, so the net can learn what relative pixel intensities are hallmarks of each given class.
+The model is trained on approximately 50,000 patches for six epochs.
+The model generally begins to overfit after six epochs, and the validation accuracy on balanced classes reaches approximately 55 percent.
 [Future directions](#future-directions) will include more training phases and updated methods for patch selection.

 ### Patch Selection ([code](https://github.com/naldeborgh7575/brain_segmentation/blob/master/patch_library.py))
 The purpose of training the model on patches is to exploit the fact that a class of any given voxel is highly dependent on the class of it's surrounding voxels.
-Patches give the net access to information about the pixel's local environment.
+Patches give the net access to information about the pixel's local environment, which influences the final prediction of the patch.

+Another important factor in patch selection is to make sure the classes of the input data are balanced.
+Otherwise, the net will be overwhelmed with background images and fail to classify any of the minority classes.
+Approximately 98% of the data belongs to the background class (healthy tissue or the black surrounding area), with the remaining 2% of pixels divided among the four tumor classes.

+I tried out several different methods for sampling patches, which had a large impact on the results.
+I began randomly selecting patches of a given class from the data and repeating this for all five classes.
+However, with this sampling method approximately half of the background patches were just the black area with no brain, so the model classified any patch with brain tissue as tumor.

 ### Results